Skip to content

 What happened: The library created a JSON file at ./apps/notes/data/notes/nt_01HZ3QKB....json containing your note with an auto-generated ID, timestamps, and the data you provided.
 The path comes from the namespace and plural fields in your manifest.

 Soft-deleting sets status to "deleted" but keeps the file on disk.
-Pass hard=True to remove it permanently.
+Pass hard=True (Python) or hard: true (TypeScript) to remove it permanently.

-To expose your app as an MCP server that AI agents can connect to, install with MCP support:
+To expose your app as an MCP server that AI agents can connect to:

 Terminal window